3mcd/javelin/docs-src/content/ecs/systems.md

 ## Querying and Iteration

-Systems query iterable lists of entities and operate on their data to produce the next game state.
+Systems query iterable lists of entities and modify them to produce the next game state.
 These lists are called **queries**.

-Depending on its archetype, an entity may be eligible for iteration by a system during one step, and ineligible the next.
-Querying is the cornerstone of ECS: modifying component makeup also modifies game behavior.
+Depending on its component makeup, an entity may be eligible for iteration by a system during one step, and ineligible the next.
+Querying is the cornerstone of ECS: changes to entity-component composition implicitly changes game behavior.
 In addition, the isolation of game logic into systems makes your game world easier to debug and provides a clear target for performance and unit tests.

-Queries are created with the `createQuery` function, which accepts a one or more of component types.
-This list of component types is called a **selector**.
+Queries are created with the `createQuery` function, which accepts one or more schemas.
+This list of schemas is called a **selector**.

 ```ts
 import { createQuery } from "@javelin/ecs"